nife-codes/Verity/README.md

 ---

-## 📧 Contact
+## Contact

-For questions or feedback about Verity, please open an issue or reach out via the hackathon platform.
+For questions or feedback about Verity, please open an issue or reach out via [email](mailto:hephzibbahmorayo@gmail.com).